Rules of Engagement (film): Critical response

 The American-Arab Anti-Discrimination Committee described it as "probably the most racist film ever made against Arabs by Hollywood", comparing it with The Birth of a Nation and The Eternal Jew.
-Director William Friedkin, dismissed accusations that the film was racist:
+Director William Friedkin dismissed accusations that the film was racist:

 Let me state right up front, the film is not anti-Arab, is not anti-Muslim and is certainly not anti-Yemen.
 In order to make the film in Morocco, the present King of Morocco had to read the script and approve it and sign his name ... and nobody participating from the Arab side of things felt that the film was anti-Arab.
 The film is anti-terrorist.
 It takes a strong stand against terrorism and it says that terrorism wears many faces ... but we haven't made this film to slander the government of Yemen.
 It's a democracy and I don't believe for a moment they support terrorists any more than America does.

 Friedkin later stated the film "was a box office hit but many critics saw it as jingoism".
 He says that James Webb later saw the film on the recommendation of his friend Colonel David Hackworth; Webb then rang Friedkin to say how much he liked it.

+Jack G. Shaheen in a review for the Washington Report on Middle East Affairs called it "the most blatantly racist movie I have ever seen".
+Another review in Senses of Cinema said that the "political perspective of Rules of Engagement seems to belong to another era altogether.
+It carries an almost anachronistic fondness for the war in Vietnam, and seems intent on validating America’s involvement in the conflict".